 Additionally, I found it very enjoyable to work with industry – academia and industry working together to solve problems in a research setting.
 Joint replacement and the use of biomaterials have made a monumental improvement in how we manage orthopedic disorders.

-You’ve won numerous awards for clinical and teaching excellence, including the Norden Distinquished Teacher Award at Purdue University and North Carolina State University State University.
+You’ve won numerous awards for clinical and teaching excellence, including the Norden Distinguished Teacher Award at Purdue University and North Carolina State University.
 What was the most rewarding aspect of teaching?
 What do you think made you excel at teaching?